 For further information on treatment options, settings, types and expectations please click here.

-However we do keep information on all public and private treatment services in Victoria, as well as a database of health professionals who have registered with us as having an interest or specialising in eating disorders.
+Eating Disorders Victoria provides information on all public and private treatment services in Victoria, as well as a database of health professionals who have registered with us as having an interest or specialising in eating disorders.

 It is important to know all your options.